-Depending on the state and condition of each student, a counselor will draw upon a variety of techniques and teaching styles in order to draw up a unique curriculum for each student.
-The foundations of these different approaches are articulated here.
+Depending on the state and condition of each student, a counselor will draw upon a variety of techniques and teaching styles in order to draw up a unique curriculum for each student in order to address their particular desires.
+The principles in this foundation for these different approaches are articulated here.

 HELPING STUDENTS REACH THEIR POTENTIAL